My 30-Day Medical Medium Celery Juice Challenge (And Resulting Skin Crisis)

 My intention with this post is to give you as many details as possible about my experience drinking celery juice for (almost) 30 days, share practical tips should you want to start juicing celery to clear acne or another skin condition, and what ultimately came out of my 30-day celery juice challenge.

 My goal in doing the 30-day celery juice challenge was specifically to see if it would have an impact on my rosacea.
 I had read about the many benefits of celery juice and its healing powers for skin conditions such as acne, eczema, psoriasis, rosacea or perioral dermatitis and I wanted in on the miracle cure!

 If you’re someone who struggles with one or several of these skin conditions, I’m hoping that this blog post will help you set your expectations, shed some light on the celery juice craze, and help you avoid the pitfalls.

-Prefer listening to a podcast episode on my 30-day celery juice challenge?
-Click here!
+Podcast episode on my 30-day celery juice challenge